Management and Security

 1.Click Tools > Security > Patch and Compliance.

 3.Select the update source site from the list of available content servers.

 4.Select the definition types whose security content you want to update.
-You can select one or more types in the list depending on your Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk content subscription.
+You can select one or more types in the list depending on your Ivanti® Endpoint Security for Endpoint Manager content subscription.
 The more types you select, the longer the update will take.